savonet/book/language.md

 ```liquidsoap
 samplerate(duration=2.5, samples=110250.)
 ```
-Of course a function, can have both labeled and non-labeled arguments.
+Of course, a function can have both labeled and non-labeled arguments.

 ### Optional arguments